patrick85674/Inventory_Management_System/README.md

 ## **here will be the video or screenshots how to use it**

 ## Installation
-To install the **PIMS - Python inventory management system**, follow the steps below:
+To install the **InventoryPro - Python inventory management system**, follow the steps below:

 1. Clone the repository: